mlochard/azure-iam-automation/README.md

 # azure-iam-automation
-A collection of real-world Azure IAM automation scripts using Microsoft Graph and PowerShell.
-Includes MFA audits, Conditional Access backups, lifecycle automation, privileged access reviews, and Zero Trust compliance checks for identity governance and security.
+This repository showcases my hands‑on experience with Identity & Access Management (IAM) in Microsoft Entra ID (Azure AD), using PowerShell, Microsoft Graph, and automation workflows that reflect real-world IAM operations.
+It includes scripts, diagrams, and governance workflows that demonstrate how I approach identity security, lifecycle automation, privileged access, and Zero Trust enforcement.